 - 120 grams (1 and 1/2 cups) digestive biscuits or graham crackers

 - 100 grams (1 cup) pretzels

 - 2 tablespoons caster sugar

 - 115 grams (1/2 cup or 1 stick) unsalted butter, melted

 Salted caramel layer

-Prepare your loose base tart tin by greasing well with butter.
-Throw your biscuits and pretzel pieces into a food processor and whizz until they resemble fine crumbs.
-If you don't have a food processor, you could put them into a sealed plastic bag and bang them with a rolling pin until finely crushed.
-Add the sugar and the melted butter and whizz again until the biscuit crumbs are nice and wet or combine in a large mixing bowl with a spoon.
-Pour the biscuits into your prepared tin and press into the bottom and up the sides using your fingers or the back of a spoon.
+- Grease loose-bottomed tart tin well with butter.
+Crush your biscuits and pretzels using a food processor until they resemble fine crumbs.
+If you don’t have a food processor, you could put them into a sealed plastic bag and bang them with a rolling pin until finely crushed.
+Add the sugar and melted butter and whizz again until the crumbs are nice and wet.
+Place the crumbs into your prepared tin and press into the bottom and up the sides using the back of a spoon.
 Once the base is as smooth as possible, pop into the fridge.

-Now onto the salted caramel.
-In a medium sized saucepan, add the caster sugar and pop onto a medium-high heat.
+- In a medium sized saucepan, add the caster sugar and pop onto a medium-high heat.
 Let the sugar slowly melt, swirling the pan occasionally or giving it a stir with a wooden spoon.
-Once the sugar completely melts it should be golden in colour, let the sugar bubble away until it turns a slightly darker amber colour, but watch it like a hawk as it can burn very quickly.
+Once the sugar completely melts it should be golden in colour.
+Let the sugar bubble away until it turns a slightly darker amber colour, but watch it like a hawk as it can burn very quickly.
 Once the sugar is completely melted and is dark golden in colour, throw in the chopped pieces of the unsalted butter, and whisk immediately.
 It will bubble up rigorously so whisk quickly until the butter melts completely.